tudo-math-ls3/FeatFlow2/benchmark/readme.txt

       -> Is a generic command that compiles all benchmark applications.

-      make [testcase-file] run
+      make [testcase-file]         or        make [testID]

-      -> Starts the tests listed in the file "Featflow2/benchmark/[testcase-file].fbconf"
+      -> Create benchmark run control script 'runtests' for all tests listed in the file
+           "Featflow2/benchmark/[testcase-file].fbconf"

          More precisely: